Contact Us

 Free Menstrual Products |

-The City of Cambridge offers free menstrual products throughout their facilities.
 In 2021, city council approved a pilot project to introduce free menstrual products across our facilities.
 When visiting a facility, look for the following symbol to locate the washrooms with free menstrual products.
+The following City facilities will have free period products available to the public:

 Cambridge Food Bank The food bank offers free menstrual products at 54 Ainslie St South location.
 For contact and more info, visit Cambridge Food Bank.
+The following infographic will be displayed across City of Cambridge facilities to bring awareness to menstrual equity.

 Additional Resources For more about menstrual equity, please access the resources below: |